Blockade of Yemen: Background

-A military intervention was launched by Saudi Arabia in March, 2015, which was leading a coalition of nine countries from the Middle East and Africa, in order to influence the outcome of the Yemeni Civil War in favor of President Abdrabbuh Mansur Hadi’s government.
+A military intervention was launched by Saudi Arabia in March 2015, which was leading a coalition of nine countries from the Middle East and Africa, in order to influence the outcome of the Yemeni civil war in favor of President Abdrabbuh Mansur Hadi's government.

 The intervention code-named "Operation Decisive Storm" included a bombing campaign and subsequently saw a naval blockade and likewise deploying ground forces in Yemen.
-As a result of that, there have been many innocent women and children killed as well as Houthi fighters.
+As a result of that, there have been many innocent women and children killed, as well as Houthi fighters.

 Effects and supply shortage

-As a result of the blockade there is a desperate shortage of necessary supplies such as food, water and medical supplies, to the extent that children are at risk of disease due to lack of drinkable water.
+As a result of the blockade, there is a desperate shortage of necessary supplies such as food, water and medical supplies, to the extent that children are at risk of disease due to lack of drinkable water.

 A limited number of aid ships can unload, and the bulk of commercial shipping, on which the desperately poor country depends, is being blocked, creating a state of emergency for Yemenis.
 In spite of entreaties, Saudi Arabia has failed to pay out any of the $274 million it promised to invest into humanitarian relief.

 The UN estimated that by the end of 2021, the conflict in Yemen had claimed more than 377,000 lives, with 60% of them died due to issues associated with the conflict, such as starvation and preventable diseases.
 In March 2022, more than 17 million people in Yemen were experiencing high levels of acute food insecurity.

 Impact on health

 According to The Guardian, The blockade of Yemen by the Saudi-led coalition has caused medical supplies, food, and fuel to run low, doctors and aid organizations said.
+Aditya Sarkar argues, that the blockade and military air attacks were a war tactic that aims to control food and control citizens.
+The Hudaydah port was importing eighty percent of their food, other medical supplies and items necessary for survival.
+Due to this, the Saudi-led coalition focused their attacks on this port.